sitwithariadne/website/src/the-narcissists-prayer.md

 >
 > **Morgan:** ...
 You were in my way.
 Why are you making such a big deal out of this?
 Stop attacking me!
 Calm down.
 >
-> This is the end of the script.
-From here it can repeat, but what it usually turns into is JADE (Justify, Argue, Defend, Explain) as Quinn and Morgan go around endlessly trying to get the other to agree to how to see the event.
-Quinn wants validation, Morgan doesn't want to feel shame.
+> The end of the script.
+The last tool combines the set in one attack, where Morgan will claim they are the victim.
+From here it becomes a JADE loop (Justify, Argue, Defend, Explain).
+Quinn should understand the apology will never come, because it involves emotions Morgan never wants to have.
->
 >
 > **Quinn (to themselves):** Maybe I'm not being clear enough ...
 Let me try again.